jptwining/PO-PA-Integrated-SDM/README.md

 # The data folder (./data)

-This folder has nine files.
+This folder has ten files.

 **1. allNY_10kmgrid_alllandscapecovs_final.csv**